Welcome to the History of Education Centre Website

 What do you remember about your schooldays?
 Were they happy ones, or are you old enough to remember getting the belt?
 Youngsters today seem to have a much more relaxed attitude to school and cannot imagine the strictness and discipline that used to prevail.

 We at the History of Education Centre are happy to instruct them!
-A visit to the schoolroom is a rare opportunity for visitors to experience what school was like over one hundred years ago: with our regimented rows of wooden desks, the blackboard and the abacus, the tawse and the finger stocks, the slate pencils and the split nib pens, visitors can get a real feel for education as it was during the Victorian or WWI eras.
+A visit to the schoolroom is a rare opportunity for visitors to experience what school was like over one hundred years ago: with our regimented rows of wooden desks, the blackboard and the abacus, the tawse and the finger stocks, the slate pencils and the split nib pens, visitors can get a real feel for education as it was during the Victorian era.
 The classroom is a time-warp stocked with genuine school items that have served generations of children and lessons are provided by a regiment of strict, stern-faced, role-play teachers.

 Similarly, our museum room is laid out with displays of household items, many of which visitors can handle or use.
 What happened before electricity, televisions or computers, washing machines, fridges or power showers?
 What did children do at home?
 Sit round our original old kitchen range, which originated in a domestic science classroom of a local school, and listen to our volunteers describe what families ate all those years ago.
 Do you know what to do with cold porridge, or how to make sheep's heid broth, or why the baking tray is half-empty?